Lesson 3: p5.js Serial In

 }

 And that’s it!
 We did it!
-You can view, edit, and run CircleSizeIn in p5.js’s online editor here or via GitHub (live page, code).
+You can view, edit, and run CircleSizeIn in the p5.js online editor or via GitHub (live page, code).

 Here’s a video demonstration:

 Video.
-A demonstration of the p5.js app CircleSizeIn (live page, code), which receives serial input from the attached Arduino running AnalogOut.ino.
-We use a potentiometer on Pin A0 as analog input.
-Note: in this video, we use a slightly different Arduino sketch called AnalogOutOLED.ino to demonstrate both Arduino output and p5.js interactivity.
+The p5.js app CircleSizeIn (live page, code), which receives serial input from the Arduino running AnalogOut.ino.
+We use a potentiometer on Pin A0.
+Note: in this video, we use AnalogOutOLED.ino to also show the data on the OLED.

 Other sensors as input

-And, of course, we can hook up whatever sensor we want as input.
-Below, we’re showing demonstrations of a force-sensitive resistor and a infrared distance sensor.
+Of course, we can hook up whatever sensor we want as input.
+Below are demonstrations with a force-sensitive resistor and an infrared distance sensor.

 CircleSizeIn with FSR